 Shinobi III – Return of the Ninja Master

 Joe Musashi has spent the years in between games training as there are a number of new moves in your arsenal.
 You can dash to cover ground faster and perform a running slash attack.
-It’s incredibly powerful and hits multiple enemies at once.
+It is incredibly powerful and hits multiple enemies at once.
 He can also perform a mean drop kick.
-It has excellent range and can also be chained repeatedly for more damage.
+It has excellent range and can also chain repeatedly for more damage.
 Surprisingly you can also block attacks.
 As implausible as it may seem you can block a significant number of attacks, even large cannon fire.
 Pulling it off in the middle of battle may be tricky but is worth it to avoid damage.

 The biggest change comes in the double jump.
 This crucial move was the cause of much frustration in Revenge of Shinobi.
 Now the timing has been relaxed making it a more reliable part of your move set.
 Without this many of the end game levels would be impossible.
 In addition Joe can now wall jump and hang from nearly any surface.